shamim0754/AlgorithmDatastructure/readme.md

 ```
 ### linked-list ###
 A linked-list is a sequence of data structures which are connected together via links.
 Linked List is a sequence of links which contains items.
 Each link contains a connection to another link.
 Linked list the second most used data structure after array.
-<h4>Operation</h4>
-1. Insertion − add an element at the beginning of the list.
-2. Deletion − delete an element at the beginning of the list.
-3. Display − displaying complete list.
-4. Search − search an element using given key.
-5. Delete − delete an element using given key.

 ```C
 #include <stdio.h>